hoanganh25991/threejs-monk-journey/progress/20250507-151500-GameDirectorySimplification.md

    - Moved SceneOptimizer.js to js/core/game/SceneOptimizer.js
    - Renamed LoadingManagerService.js to js/core/game/LoadingManager.js
    - Created a new Game.js in js/core/game/Game.js based on the original Game.js.bak
+   - Added GameFacade.js to js/core/game/GameFacade.js for compatibility

 2. Created an index.js file in the js/core/game directory to export all components

 3. Updated main.js to import the Game class from the new location

+4. Updated the original GameFacade.js to extend the new Game class for backward compatibility

 ## Benefits